Computer Station Nation

 Can I use a wireless gaming mouse at a tournament?

-Most major tournaments now allow wireless mice.
+Most major tournaments allow wireless mice now.
 ESL, BLAST, and Valve events have all seen players compete on premium wireless hardware.
-The main practical concern is USB receiver placement — use an extension cable to position the receiver close to the mousepad.
-Dense wireless environments can cause interference, so it is worth stress-testing your setup in a crowded space before a high-stakes match.
+The main practical concern is USB receiver placement — use an extension cable to get the receiver close to the mousepad.
+Dense wireless environments can cause interference, so stress-test your setup in a crowded space before a high-stakes match.

 Does wireless mouse performance degrade over time?

-Battery capacity degrades after 2–3 years of daily charging, typically 20–40% reduction in run time.
-Latency and sensor performance do not degrade — those are hardware characteristics unaffected by battery condition.
+Battery capacity degrades after 2-3 years of daily charging — typically a 20-40% reduction in run time.
+Latency and sensor performance don’t degrade; those are hardware characteristics unaffected by battery condition.
 If battery life becomes a nuisance, some manufacturers sell replacement packs.
-A wireless charging mousepad (Logitech PowerPlay, for compatible mice) sidesteps the issue entirely by charging while in use.
+A wireless charging mousepad (Logitech PowerPlay, for compatible mice) sidesteps the issue entirely by charging while you play.

 Is it worth paying extra for the wireless version of the same mouse?

 Usually yes, if the wireless version uses a proper 2.4 GHz gaming standard.
-The permanent absence of cable drag is a quality-of-life improvement you notice every session.
-If budget is a constraint, the wired version of the same mouse is equally accurate.
-If budget allows and the wireless standard is confirmed (LIGHTSPEED, HyperSpeed, or similar), wireless is the better daily experience.
+No cable drag, ever.
+It’s a quality-of-life improvement you’ll notice every single session.
+If budget is tight, the wired version of the same mouse is equally accurate.
+If budget allows and the wireless standard is solid (LIGHTSPEED, HyperSpeed, or similar), wireless is the better daily experience.

 What causes wireless mouse disconnects?

 Almost always interference or receiver placement.
 Other 2.4 GHz devices can interrupt the signal.
-Move the USB receiver closer to the mouse using an extension cable, switch your router to 5 GHz if possible, and plug the receiver into a front USB panel instead of the rear.
+Move the USB receiver closer to the mouse using an extension cable, switch your router to 5 GHz if possible, and plug the receiver into a rear USB port.
 Bluetooth mice are more susceptible to interference than dedicated 2.4 GHz receivers and are generally not recommended for competitive gaming for this reason.

 Do wireless mice require special batteries?

 No. Modern gaming wireless mice use built-in rechargeable lithium-ion batteries charged via USB-C (or Micro-USB on older models).
-You do not buy replacement batteries.
-Older wireless mice used AA batteries, which some players actually preferred for the consistent weight and no charging downtime.
-The current generation has moved entirely to built-in rechargeable packs, with battery life long enough that most players charge once per week.
+You don’t buy replacement batteries.
+Older wireless mice used AA batteries, which some players actually liked for consistent weight and zero charging downtime.
+The current generation has moved entirely to built-in rechargeable packs, with battery life long enough that most players charge once a week.

 Dustin Montgomery